Skip to main content

 emit Callback(chain_id, stop_order, CALLBACK_GAS_LIMIT, payload);

-Callback Emission: The Callback event is emitted with the destination chain ID, target contract, gas limit, and the constructed payload.
+The payload encodes the function signature and parameters needed for the stop order.
+The Callback event is emitted with the destination chain ID, target contract, gas limit, and the constructed payload.